 Not only is this functionality available at your desktop, but the powerful mobile app also gives you the ability to take your data on the road with you.

 When you start to analyse a lot of data like this, you tend to rely on teams of data scientists to help summarise and identify trends.
-However, with Einstein Discovery, included as part of Einstein Analytics Plus, you can add a layer of AI.
+However, with Einstein Discovery, included as part of CRM Analytics Plus, you can add a layer of AI.
 Einstein Discovery builds statistic models and uses machine learning to identify, surface, and visualise insights into your business data.
 This adds value to the data that you hold rather than it gathering dust being kept because “You never know when you may need it”.

 The ability to report and analyse multiple types of business data and interact with it at speed will not only save time it will support business decisions based on facts, not feelings.